theodore-norvell/cogent/README.md

     A -> B : after(1 ms) [P]
     A -> C : after(20 ms)
 ```
 Suppose P is false when 1 ms has passed.
 The first transition is blocked by P and the second by the time.

+At every subsequent `TICK` prior to 20ms, P will be tested.

 On the first `TICK` event after the time in A reaches 20 ms, if P is true, the first transition will fire and otherwise the second.